Ashish-j0511/JobTracker-ResumeBuilder/README.md

 # JobTracker-ResumeBuilder
-A simple and efficient Job Tracking and Resume Management tool built with Flask and Shell Scripting.
+A simple and efficient Job Tracking and Resume Managing tool built with Shell Scripting, Python, HTML, CSS and Flask.
 ## Features
-- Add and track job applications
+- You can Add and track your job applications
-- Create and store resumes
+- Easy To Use
-- Modern card-based UI
+- It helps you with Creating and Downloading your resumes
-- Automated shell scripts for job tracking
+- It has a Automated shell scripts for downloadind the required python package and creating the environment for project

 ## Sreenshots :
 1.Index Page: